Remote Patch Management and Cloning Policy

 Software patches and security updates are installed periodically through an automated system on all Institute supported Windows-based desktops (not personal laptops) to ensure the integrity of the IT infrastructure.

-However, a number of so-called "critical updates" may be deployed at any time (but typically at 3:00AM) and may result in a loss of data in case a reboot of the PC is needed.
+However, a number of so-called "critical updates" may be deployed at any time (but typically between 23 and 7 Monday to Saturday and 19 to 7 on Sundays) and may result in a loss of data in case a reboot of the PC is needed.
 For this reason, the ICT Service recommends that users do NOT leave computers running unattended (especially overnight) and the ICT Service cannot be held liable if done otherwise.
-This is as well in line with the dispositions of the EUI's Green Action Plan.
+This is as well in line with the dispositions of the Green ICT and Green EUI initiatives.

 Furthermore, Computer Rooms receive a full new software configuration (clone image) at least twice a year (in summer and in winter).